pact-foundation/docs.pact.io/docs/pact_broker/advanced_topics/wip_pacts.md

+---
-# Work In Progress pacts
+title: Work In Progress pacts
+---

 A "work in progress" pact is a pact that is the latest for its tag \(eg. `/pacts/provider/Foo/consumer/Bar/latest/feat-x`\) that does not have any successful verification results.